petablox-project/Drake-Analysis-June2017/analysis_results/Petablox.md

 ### Condition Checker

 Condition checker infers implicit pre/post condition before/after an API call.
 For example, the parameter `size` passed to `malloc` should not be negative.
-The reports of condition checker also require application specific knwowledge to investigate.
+The reports of condition checker also require application specific knowledge to investigate.
 The following table shows a few samples.

 <table>
   <tr>